Update, September 2016:

-cat /dev/ttyUSB1 and so on, until you get a continuous output resembling this: (for me, /dev/ttyUSB1 was the control channel)
+cat /dev/ttyUSB1 and so on, until you get a continuous output that looks like this:

-Note that the DSFLOWRPT messages will only appear when the dongle is actually connected.
-If it isn’t connected, you’ll probably get BOOT messages instead.
-Oh, and hit Control-C to get your prompt back if you get no output.
+DSFLOWRPT messages will only appear when the dongle is actually connected.
+If it isn’t connected, you’ll probably get

-If you do get output, don’t hit Control-C or close the terminal; open another terminal window and copy-paste this command, replacing 47412550 with the unlock code you got in the previous step and /dev/ttyUSB1 with the control channel you found out earlier:
+If you do get output, don’t hit Control-C or close the terminal.
+Instead, open another terminal window and copy-paste this command, replacing 47412550 with the unlock code you got in the previous step and /dev/ttyUSB1 with the control channel you just found out:

 chat TIMEOUT 1 '' 'AT^CARDLOCK="47412550"' 'OK' > /dev/ttyUSB1

 You should see

 OK on the other terminal window.
 I also got a